Research and Evaluation Program (11.312)

 Applicant Eligibility

-In accordance with PWEDA, eligible applicants for and recipients of EDA investment assistance include a(n): (a) District Organization (as defined in 13 CFR Part 304.2); (b) Indian Tribe or a consortium of Indian Tribes; (c) State, a city, or other political subdivision of a State, including a special purpose unit of a State or local government engaged in economic or infrastructure development activities, or a consortium of political subdivisions; (d) institution of higher education or a consortium of institutions of higher education; or (e) public or private non-profit organization or association acting in cooperation with officials of a political subdivision of a State.
-See section 3 of PWEDA (42 U.S.C.
-3122) and 13 CFR Part 300.3.
-For-profit, private-sector entities do not qualify for investment assistance under this program.
+Pursuant to PWEDA, eligible applicants for and eligible recipients of EDA investment assistance under this NOFO include a(n): a.
+District Organization; b.
+Indian Tribe or a consortium of Indian Tribes; c.
+State, county, city, or other political subdivision of a State, including a special purpose unit of a State or local government engaged in economic or infrastructure development activities, or a consortium of political subdivisions; d.
+Institution of higher education or a consortium of institutions of higher education; e.
+Public or private non-profit organization or association acting in cooperation with officials of a political subdivision of a State; f.
+A private individual or g.
+For-profit organization

 Beneficiary Eligibility